raquo/Laminar/README.md

 # Laminar

-_Laminar_ is a small Scala.js library that lets you to build UI components using reactive streams.
+Laminar is a small Scala.js library that lets you to build UI components using reactive streams.

-    "com.raquo" %%% "laminar" % "0.1" // TODO: this is way outdated.
-Next version is not published yet.
+    "com.raquo" %%% "laminar" % "0.2"

 ## Design Goals

-* Easy to map desired components and their interactions to uncomplicated _Laminar_ code
+* Easy to map desired components and their interactions to uncomplicated Laminar code
 * Easy to understand Laminar source code – small, no macros, limited usage of implicits
 * Extremely flexible composition and abstraction methods (no prescription for what a "Component" is)
 * Automatic stream subscription lifecycle management